LONG HISTORY OF THE ASSOCIATION

 Recent years have seen the development of the Bickershaw Specimen lake, a specimen lake with stocks of large carp and bream.
 The Pennington Flash remains a specimen water with stocks of large bream, carp, pike, perch, eels, roach and tench.
 The Association has now taken over the leasing of the Fir Tree Flash a noted tench and roach water.
 We are grateful to Wren Recycling, the Environment Agency, the Firs Park Resident Group and Wigan Council for their support in providing improved facilities at the Firs Park Lake.
 We are also grateful to the Environment Agency and Calverton Fishery Facility who provided almost 2000 roach, tench, crucian carp and skimmer bream for the Fir Tree Flash and Firs Park Lake.
 Over 200 crucians have also been purchased to extend the crucian population of the Fir Tree Flash.

 The Association has for many years had a successful junior section.
 The juniors were managed for many years by Ken Buxton, who recently passed away but his role as Head Coach has been taken over by a very capable manager Kev.
 Sephton who manages many junior Association competitions and coaching sessions.
 Kev is supported by Frank Partington, a Level 2 coach, and a number of level 1 coaches.
 For those interested in joining our junior section or competing in our junior angling events let us know.
 It is due in no small part to these events that the Association now has Clubmark accreditation in conjunction with Sport England and the Angling Development Board.

-Active representation for the disabled has in the past been supported by our recently deceased Disability Liasion Officer Phil Schofield , to whom we owe great appreciation.
+Active representation for the disabled has in the past been supported by our recently deceased Disability Liaison Officer Phil Schofield , to whom we owe great appreciation.
 Phil improved many of the facilities for our disabled members.